-- a) City wellfield: Alto, Agua Fria, Ferguson, Osage, St. Mikes & Torreon. - b) Buckman Wells 1-13 and Northwest Well. - c) The range represents the highest and lowest values within the Compliance Period indicated, if more than one sample was collected. - d) Gross Alpha Emitters excluding Radon and Uranium - e) EPA considers 50 pCi/L to be the level of concern for beta particles. - f) Alternative compliance criteria used to meet TOC removal requirements - (running annual average of TOC removal ratio must be >1 each month) g) Running annual average (RAA) of TOC removal ratio for each month during 2021 minimum ratio was 1.1 (as per 40 CFR 141.135)
+- a) City wellfield: Alto, Agua Fria, Ferguson, Osage, St. Mikes & Torreon. - b) Buckman Wells 1-13 and Northwest Well. - c) The range represents the highest and lowest values within the Compliance Period indicated, if more than one sample was collected. - d) Gross Alpha Emitters excluding Radon and Uranium - e) EPA considers 50 pCi/L to be the level of concern for beta particles. - f) Alternative compliance criteria used to meet TOC removal requirements - (running annual average of TOC removal ratio must be >1 each month) g) Minimum monthly running average (RAA) of TOC removal ratio in 022.
+The monthly ratio must not be less than 1.0 per 40 CFR R (as per 40 CFR 141.135)